LalithYagnavalkya/Gains/server/admin-service/uploads/readme.txt

 - right now using both email and phone unique true;
 - admin are loggin in with emails and are store in users collection
 - bulk upload for user doesn't have emails but has phone numbers
-- right now im will depend on emails because its free to send emails
+- right now i will depend on emails because its free to send emails
 - but in future we have to make phone numbers unique
-- and forget about emails at all

 - todo